ERP of the year in the process manufacturing industry – Yaveon 365. Uncover the story behind the ERP champion!

 Planning levels in production planning: from objectives to optimization

-Production planning and control are not one-off activities but an ongoing process divided into several stages – from strategic direction to the evaluation and optimization of ongoing operations:
+Production planning and control are not one-time activities but continuous processes structured into several stages – from strategic alignment to the evaluation and optimization of ongoing operations.

 1. Long-term production planning

-At the strategic level, overarching production goals, production direction, and fundamental quality standards are defined.
-This type of planning typically covers a period of more than three years.
+At the strategic level, overarching production goals, the direction of production, and fundamental quality standards are defined.
+This planning typically covers a period of more than three years and provides the foundation for sustainable growth and consistent performance.

 2. Medium-term production planning

-This level focuses on planning over months up to a year.
-The main aspects include resource availability, capacity planning, and required working hours.
+This level focuses on planning over a period of several months up to one year.
+The key aspects include resource availability, capacity planning, and working time management.
 The objective is to prepare production processes in a structured and realistic way.

 3. Short-term production planning

-Here, the focus is on daily or weekly detailed planning: what quantities will be produced, and which machines and employees will be in use at what times?
-This also includes monitoring ongoing processes and making adjustments in case of bottlenecks or disruptions.
+This stage involves daily or weekly detailed scheduling: What quantities will be produced?
+Which machines and employees will be used, and when?
+Monitoring ongoing processes and making adjustments in case of bottlenecks or disruptions are also part of this phase.

 4. Production control

-Control ensures the implementation of planned processes: order release, monitoring, compliance with requirements, and ad-hoc adjustments during operations.
+Control ensures that the planned processes are executed: order release, monitoring, compliance with specifications, and ad hoc adjustments during operations.
 It is crucial for smooth workflows and quick responses to deviations.

 5. Production analysis